edemaine/followshows-to-trakt/README.md

 1. `npm install`
 2. `npm run convert` (equivalent to `coffee index.coffee`)

-In the first run, you will need to authenticate as instructured.
+In the first run, you will need to authenticate as instructed.
 After authenticating once, `token.json` will store a longer-lived token;
 delete that file if it expires.